 If your car may be affected, you should check back from time to time for updated recalls or sign up for recall email updates from the National Highway Traffic Safety Administration.

-The recall affects nearly three dozen carmakers, and more than 180 different models.
-Model years range from 2000 to at least 2018, depending on the make and model affected.
+The recalls affect nearly three dozen carmakers, and more than 180 different models.
+Model years range from 1995 to at least 2018, depending on the make and model affected.

 - Daimler Trucks (Sterling Bullet)